-Ever wondered what your favorite racing driver’s accommodation is like at Le Mans?
-Fancy staying at the circuit itself during this monumental motorsport event?
-Well now you can thanks to Empire RV’s Le Mans 24-Hour Motorhome Hire!
+Ever wondered what your favorite racing driver’s accommodation is like at the Le Mans 24 Hour race?
+Well now you can experience it first-hand thanks to Empire RV’s Le Mans 24-Hour Motorhome Hire!

 Unsurprisingly, we would of course recommend hiring an RV for the duration of Le Mans 24-hour race (or click here if you are looking for Le Mans Classic RV hire).
 Imagine yourself in your own vehicle that’s super close to the circuit, hopping out to see all the action before returning to home comforts!